Some of my observations and experiences I’ve gathered while working with multiple different developers on multiple startups:

 Hiring a developer you haven’t worked with yet

-Don’t hire a developer you haven’t worked with yet.
+Don’t hire a developer you haven’t worked with yet unless he comes with bulletproof testimonials.
 If possible, try to assign him some small side project where you can see him in action.

 Most red flags usually appear very soon, so working with him even for a short time will help you to better evaluate his suitability to work with you permanently.

 If it’s not possible, make it at least clear that you’re hiring him for a test period.